lasp/adamant/PERF.md

 **Analysis:** The two separate `redo_ifchange` calls were already somewhat parallel, but combining them eliminates the serialization point between object compilation and code generation.
 The improvement is small (~0.5s) because most generated files were already being built in parallel with compilation via the precompile step.

 **Verdict:** KEEP.
 Small but consistent improvement with cleaner code.

+---

+## perf/07-skip-site-import — PYTHONNOUSERSITE and PYTHONDONTWRITEBYTECODE

+**Change:** Set `PYTHONNOUSERSITE=1` and `PYTHONDONTWRITEBYTECODE=1` in `env/activate` to skip user site-packages scanning and .pyc file writing in all redo subprocesses.

+**Result:** ~60.0s (2 runs: 59.9s, 60.4s) — **no measurable improvement over perf/06**

+**Analysis:** The Docker container has minimal user site-packages, so `PYTHONNOUSERSITE` saves negligible time. `PYTHONDONTWRITEBYTECODE` avoids .pyc writes but .pyc files are already cached from previous runs, so the overhead of checking/writing them is minimal.
+These are good hygiene settings but don't move the needle in this environment.

+**Verdict:** KEEP (zero risk, good practice) but no performance impact.